JetBrains/lets-plot-docs/source/python/pages/sampling.rst

 :orphan:

-.. title:: Sampling
+.. title:: Sampling in Lets-Plot: Data Transformation Techniques

 .. meta::
-   :description: Sampling is a special technique of data transformation, which is built into Lets-Plot and is applied after statistical transformation.
+   :description: Sampling is a special data transformation technique that helps to work with large datasets and is also a way of handling over-plotting.
    :keywords: sampling, data transformation